splunk/terraform-provider-splunk/docs/resources/saved_searches.md

 * `description` - (Optional) Human-readable description of this saved search.
 Defaults to empty string.
 * `disabled` - (Optional) Indicates if the saved search is enabled.
 Defaults to 0.Disabled saved searches are not visible in Splunk Web.
 * `dispatch_buckets` - (Optional) The maximum number of timeline buckets.
 Defaults to 0.
 * `dispatch_earliest_time` - (Optional) A time string that specifies the earliest time for this search.
+Can be a relative or absolute time.
+If this value is an absolute time, use the dispatch.time_format to format the value.
+* `dispatch_index_earliest` - (Optional) A time string that specifies the earliest index time for this search.
+Can be a relative or absolute time.
+If this value is an absolute time, use the dispatch.time_format to format the value.
-Can be a relative or absolute time.If this value is an absolute time, use the dispatch.time_format to format the value.
+* `dispatch_index_latest` - (Optional) A time string that specifies the latest index time for this search.
+Can be a relative or absolute time.
+If this value is an absolute time, use the dispatch.time_format to format the value.
 * `dispatch_indexed_realtime` - (Optional) A time string that specifies the earliest time for this search.
-Can be a relative or absolute time.If this value is an absolute time, use the dispatch.time_format to format the value.
+Can be a relative or absolute time.
+If this value is an absolute time, use the dispatch.time_format to format the value.
 * `dispatch_indexed_realtime_minspan` - (Optional) Allows for a per-job override of the [search] indexed_realtime_disk_sync_delay setting in limits.conf.
 * `dispatch_indexed_realtime_offset` - (Optional) Allows for a per-job override of the [search] indexed_realtime_disk_sync_delay setting in limits.conf.
 * `dispatch_latest_time` - (Optional) A time string that specifies the latest time for this saved search.
 Can be a relative or absolute time.If this value is an absolute time, use the dispatch.time_format to format the value.